 Your Board has a remuneration policy for selection and appointment of Directors SeniorManagement and their remuneration.
 The remuneration policy forms a part of the CorporateGovernance Report annexed to this report.

-The company neither had any subsidiary nor any joint venture(s) during the year.
-M/s.Sugal Commodity Brokers P. Ltd. also ceased to be an associate of the Company during theyear.
+The company neither has any subsidiary nor any joint venture(s) during the year.

-The Company has received letter from Mr. R. Mugunthan to the effect that hisre-appointment if made would be within the prescribed limits under Section 141(3)(g) ofthe Companies Act 2013 and that he is not disqualified for re-appointment.
+The Company has received letter from Mr. Bharat Raj Sanklecha to the effect that hisre-appointment if made would be within the prescribed limits under Section 141(3)(g) ofthe Companies Act 2013 and that he is not disqualified for re-appointment.

 RISK MANAGEMENT POLICY

-Your Company did not invite or accept any deposit during the year underreview.
+Your Company did not invite or accept any Deposit from public during the year underreview.